-In this Wealthy Affiliate Overview, we take a look at the Platform, otherwise known as the Dashboard – the website interface between the members and the instructional elements.
+In this segment, we take a look at the Platform, otherwise known as the Dashboard – the website interface between the members and the instructional elements.
 In an unusual twist in a membership site, unlike that of any other, Kyle Loudoun and Carson Lim, two very highly successful entrepreneurs became extremely passionate and strongly committed to taking what they have learnt and helping others take the exact same blueprint to build successful online businesses.
 From the very beginning, the Wealthy Affiliate Dashboard was designed with this in mind.

 A Short Historic Perspective on the Dashboard